 If your service occurred during a conflict or hostility, some of these requirements may be reduced.
 USCIS considers service during World War I, World War II, the Vietnam War, the Gulf War, and from 9/11/2002 to the present to be periods of armed conflict.

 Additionally, your spouse and minor children may also be eligible for expedited citizenship.
-If you are a military spouse whose partner died in active duty, you may also be eligible for special immigration programs.
+If you are a military spouse whose partner died in active duty, you might also qualify for special immigration programs.

 To apply for U.S. citizenship, military personnel still have to complete a series of forms, pass tests and security checks, and participate in an interview.
 These forms may include: